-On assignment in Columbia they were ordered to stand back as a mercenary unit – led by Wade ’ massacred the village of Santa Maria, which was in the way of oil exploration.
-They obeyed orders, but were disturbed by the experience.
+On assignment in Columbia they were ordered to stand back as a mercenary unit – led by Wade ’ massacred the village of Santa Maria.
+These locals were in the way of oil exploration.
+The Losers obeyed orders, but were disturbed by the experience.

 Dropped into Afghanistan they trekked to a village where they rendezvoused with Agency operative Max.
 He directed them to Fadhil’s stronghold in the Khyber Pass.

-After surveilling the stronghold a few days until Fadhil arrived, they delayed the air strike when they realised he was involved in the child slave trade, a consignment of “merchandise” arriving with him.
+After surveilling the stronghold a few days until Fadhil arrived, they delayed the air strike.
+The Losers had realised that the target was involved in the child slave trade, and a consignment of “merchandise” had arrived with him.
 Attempts to contact their CO were met with static and a threat from Max.

 Following the Columbian incident most of the team felt they couldn’t allow the children to be killed in the strike.
 They decided to infiltrate the camp under cover of night, get the children out, and make sure Fadhil died.

-In the complex Cougar saved one of the children from the attention of a guard, and discovered a badly-mutilated American prisoner who assumed the team was there to kill him.
-He told Cougar he was Max’s lieutenant and that Fadhil wasn’t a terrorist but a former business partner of Max’s.
+In the complex Cougar saved one of the children from the attention of a guard.
+He then discovered a badly-mutilated American prisoner who assumed the team was there to kill him.
+He told Cougar he was Max’s lieutenant – and that Fadhil wasn’t a terrorist but a former business partner of Max’s.
 Cougar realized the air strike was intended to kill them both and keep Max’s secrets.

 Despite their stealth the alarm was sounded, and the team had to fight their way out, calling down the air strike behind them.
 Investigating the ruins they discovered the dying Fadhil, and Clay killed him.